 Raptors' Kyle Lowry: Cleared to play

-Lowry (ankle) has been cleared to play Monday against the Knicks, Eric Koreen of The Athletic reports.
+Lowry (ankle) will play Sunday against the Hornets, Blake Murphy of The Athletic reports.

-Lowry will make his return after missing the previous two contests with a right ankle sprain.
-Expect the veteran to re-assume the starting point guard spot, likely pushing Fred VanVleet to the bench.
+Lowry will return after missing four of the last five games with an ankle injury.
+His status is somewhat of a pleasant surprise considering he was initially deemed doubtful.

 More News